 Ani Papyrus, approx 1250 BCE, Chapter: Entering into the Hall of the Ma’ati to praise Osiris Khenti-Amenti, E.A.
 Wallis Budge translation

 Lots of materials were used in the creation of Egyptian mummies over the years, some are still staples of the perfume and cosmetics trades.
 Other you can find in your kitchen or shed.

 Alum: Otherwise known as hydrated potassium aluminium sulphate, has been used in food and cosmetics since antiquity for its antiseptic and antibacterial properties.
 It has regained fame in the modern age as “rock deodorant” or “deodorant crystals”.
 Its purpose in mummification is unclear.
-Trace amounts on wrappings may be from dye, paint, or contaminated natron rather than part of the mummification.
+Trace amounts on wrappings may be from a dye, paint, or contaminated natron rather than part of the mummification.
 It is found consistently enough in the chemical analysis of mummy skin to include it on this list.

 Beeswax: Good old fashion beeswax, a mainstay in lip balms and solid perfumes to this day.
 Beeswax was used in mummification to close openings where moisture or pests could enter the body.
 This included ears, eyes, nose, mouth as well as bodily injuries or postmortem incisions.
 In one case a mummy’s leg broke off during processing, and the limb was reattached with a metal pin and beeswax.
 As the scientists researching the body were unaware of the repair until an MRI scan, it is possible some sneaky embalmers got one past the family.

 Bitumen: We’ve discussed bitumen before on the blog.
 It is a natural form of asphalt that coated the cranial and body cavities of some mummies.
 It was also used in later antiquity as a pungent base for incense.
 The addition of bitumen was not universally adopted and was not added to the mummification ritual until the Graeco-Roman period.
 It appears to have been preferred by Ptolemaic Egyptians.